Stability of extremal connected hypergraphs avoiding Berge-paths: Proof of Theorem with an additional degree constraint

 \subsection{Possible embeddings of $\h$}

-Now we are in the situation to be able to give possible embeddings of $\h$ into some $\h_{n,a,b_1,...,b_s}$.
-In this subsection we gather all the information that we know about these embeddings so far and in the next subsection we analyze further the different cases to finish the proof.
+We are now able to give possible embeddings of $\h$ into some $\h_{n,a,b_1,...,b_s}$.
+In this subsection, we gather all the information that we know about these embeddings so far and in the next subsection, we analyze further the different cases to finish the proof.